micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-48-rashi_en.md

 ### passuk 21

 ### passuk 22
 <b>I have given you.</b> Because you will take the trouble to occupy yourself with my burial therefore, I have also given you an inheritance in which you will be buried.
 And which was this?
-It was Shechem, as it is said: “And the bones of Yoseif which the Bnei Yisrael brought up from Egypt, they buried in Shechem.”
+It was Shechem, as it is said: “And the bones of Yossef which the Bnei Yisrael brought up from Egypt, they buried in Shechem.”
 <b>One share more than your brothers.</b> שְׁכֶם refers to the actual city of Shechem.
 This shall be for you one share in excess of your brothers.
-<b>With my sword and with my bow.</b> When Shimon and Leivi killed the people of Shechem, the neighboring peoples gathered to join them [against Shimon and Leivi] and Yaakov armed himself against them.
-Another explanation [of this verse is that:] שְׁכֶם אַחַד refers to the birthright—that his [Yoseif’s] children will receive two shares and שְׁכֶם means a share.
+<b>With my sword and with my bow.</b> When Shimon and Levi killed the people of Shechem, the neighboring peoples gathered to join them [against Shimon and Levi] and Yaakov armed himself against them.
+Another explanation [of this verse is that:] שְׁכֶם אַחַד refers to the birthright—that his [Yossef’s] children will receive two shares and שְׁכֶם means a share.
 There are many such cases in Scripture: “You will make them as portions,” [meaning:] you will scatter my enemies before me, [or:] “I will divide the portion,” [or:] “On the road they murder,” [meaning:] each person [kills] his portion, [or:] “To serve Him as one portion.”
-<b>Which I took from the hand of the Emorite.</b> From the hand of Eisov who acted as if he were an Emorite.
-Another explanation [for referring to Eisov as אֱמֹרִי]: because he would ensnare his father with אִמְרֵי פִיו —the words of his mouth.
+<b>Which I took from the hand of the Emorite.</b> From the hand of Essav who acted as if he were an Emorite.
+Another explanation [for referring to Essav as אֱמֹרִי]: because he would ensnare his father with אִמְרֵי פִיו —the words of his mouth.
 <b>With my sword and with my bow.</b> A reference to his wisdom and prayers.

 >Credit : primo.nli.org.il (metsudah)